vishnum1603/perfume-palette/README.md

 An online platform for users to create custom fragrances.

-## Problem

-Developed an online platform for users to create custom fragrances.

-## Target Audience
+## Features

-Perfume enthusiasts
+- **Fragrance Management:**
+  - Add, update, and delete fragrances information.
+  - View a list of all fragrances.

-## Functionalities
+## Technologies Used

+- **Frontend:**
-- Implemented a user-friendly interface using React JS with Material UI.
+  - React JS
+  - Material UI and Ant Design UI for user interface design

+- **State Management:**
+  - Redux

+- **Backend:**
-- Integrated Spring Security for secure user accounts.
+  - Spring Security for secure user access

+- **Database:**
-- Utilized MySQL for data storage
+  - MySQL for storing party details, client information, and guest registrations

 ## Prerequisites